 The Thurgauer Swabians become Swiss

-The 15th century was decisive for the political development of Thurgau and by the end of the 15th century, the term Swabians was only used for the northern part of Lake Constance.
+Constance was the religious and economic centre, and the people of Constance and Thurgau considered each other as Swabians.
+The 15th century was decisive for the political development of Thurgau.
+Around 1500, the term Swabians was only used for the northern part of Lake Constance.

-People south of Lake Constance were ‘(Kuh) Schweizer’ or Eidgenossen.
-These Alemanni were Swabians and became Swiss after1460 and 1499.
-(Source: Th.
-Maissen, Geschichte der Schweiz, Baden, 2015).
+People south of Lake Constance became “(Kuh) Schweizer” or “Eidgenossen.”
+These Alemanni in Thurgau were Swabians, but they became Swiss after 1460 and 1499.